Architecture¶

 </g>

-element has a different fill color, but they both
+Each <path> element has a different fill color, but they both

-values from their parent
+inherit the stroke-width and stroke values from their parent

 group.
-This is because both the stroke-width
+This is because both the stroke-width and stroke

 properties are defined in the CSS/SVG specifications to inherit

 automatically.
-Some other properties, like opacity
+Some other properties, like opacity, do not inherit

 and are thus not copied to child elements.